 For example, a broker enters 100 in the % Markup column for Stocks/EUR for an individual client, indicating that stock trades for this client will carry a broker markup of 100% of IB's commission.
 If IB charges 10 EUR for a stock trade, the % Markup will be 10 EUR (100% * 20 EUR).
 The client will be charged a total of 20 EUR for a stock trade (10 EUR IB Commission + 10 EUR % Markup).

-In addition to (or on top of) an absolute fee, a broker can pass any exchange or regulatory fees through to the customer by selecting the Pass Through Fees option.
-Pass Through Fees can only be entered when Absolute Amounts are set.
-Brokers can also specify a tiered commission schedule and Pass Through Fees for specific products and specific exchanges, but only in the global fee schedule.
+In addition to (or on top of) an absolute fee, a broker can pass any exchange or regulatory fees through to the customer by selecting the Exchange & Regulatory Fees option.
+These fees can only be entered when Absolute Amounts are set.
+Brokers can also specify a tiered commission schedule and Exchange & Regulatory Fees for specific products and specific exchanges.